K-arch27/pinebtrfs/README.md

 Start By flashing/Installing the OS you want in your prefered method onto the SD card and do the initial setup on the phone (good time to update it too)

+remove fsck hook in /etc/mkinitcpio.conf if any

 ### --- Step 2 ---
+Get the SD card in your computer ( or boot another system on your phone )

 mount it and backup the filesystem